 What to Do If You’ve Been Scammed

 Many card issuers today offer online card alerts that deliver warnings to the card issuer when anomalous activity occurs.
-Quite a few card issuers also offer card controls that enable the cardholder to turn their payment cards on and off at will.
+Quite a few card issuers also offer controls that enable cardholders to turn their cards on and off at will.

 Protect Your Financial, Personal, and Social Identity — Choose Your Plan >>

 Since your digital and financial security is at constant risk, you need constant protection.
 Protect yourself with powerful, comprehensive identity theft protection from Identity Guard, which uses IBM Watson artificial intelligence to monitor data and alert you to threats.
 The company's services cost as little as $7.20 a month.